 Critics were harsh as well.
 "Dexter has become almost laughably predictable and the creators have hardly sought to take any major steps outside of the dramatic structure and machinations set up in the first season and reinforced in the second," Slant Magazine's Chris Cabin wrote.

-True Blood was a bloody good time during its early run.
-Sure, it was never one of the best shows on TV, but it was highly entertaining.
-And then Season 7 happened, with its lackluster storylines and meaningless new characters.
+True Blood was a bloody good time during its early run and was always highly entertaining.
+Then...
+Season 7 happened.
+Lackluster storylines.
+Meaningless new characters.
 The ending was particularly insulting to viewers.
 Bill dies?
 Sookie is happy with someone else who is never shown on screen?
 Maybe someone should have put a stake in the show’s heart sooner.

-Writing for The Telegraph, critic Rebecca Hawkes said the finale's forced tying up of lose ends "felt very anodyne - a betrayal of everything that originally made the series so much fun...
+U.K. Telegraph critic Rebecca Hawkes said the finale's forced ending: "[It] felt very anodyne - a betrayal of everything that originally made the series so much fun...
 At its very end, True Blood had lost its fangs."

 One Reddit user put it more succinctly: "I'm just glad this is the last season."

 Do you remember what happened in the final season of Heroes?
 No?
 That's understandable, since most fans had tuned out by then.
 The show started strong, but fizzled.
 Season 4 was a bit of an improvement, since it dialed down the world-ending drama and focused on characters instead.
-Still, it didn’t bring viewers back and the series was canceled.
+Still, this wasn't enough to bring viewers back and the series was ultimately canceled.
 Even the 2015 reboot of the show flopped.

 What’s wrong with everything from Season 2 onward?
 One Redditor summed it up: "[The seasons] make no sense.
 Writers painted themselves into a corner.
 Stupid characters doing stupid things... constantly.
 Disjointed.
 Badly acted.
 Side stories that go nowhere.
 Pretty much anything that can go wrong in a serialized drama, did."